 Living History: completion in 2028 (focused on the worshiping communities and the communities we live in)

 Convene a group to tell a more truthful history of the racial history of the Bay Area through the lens of our presbytery’s experience, that we might better understand the context in which we seek to serve.
 Surface the untold stories of the past – those concealed stories and resistance stories – that we might better understand the context in which we seek to serve our local communities.
-Uncovering stories of racialized harm with compassion and attention to the process of healing from generational trauma.
+Uncoverin stories of racialized harm with compassion and attention to the process of healing from generational trauma.
 Hearing stories of resistance to celebrate those who worked for justice and equity, and to inspire future resistance.
-Publishing our findings in appropriate ways (written, video, media) to share with others.
+Publish our findings in appropriate ways (written, video, media) to share with others.

-Consult with the ethnic communities of our presbytery and its worshiping communities, as well as with the local community.
+Consult with the BIPOC communities of our presbytery and its worshiping communities, as well as with the local community.

 Consult with first-hand witnesses and second-hand history keepers.